raulggonzalez/vdba-doc/README.md

 ## Inserting data

 For inserting new rows into the tables, we will use the `Table.insert()` method.
-This method can insert one row or several rows.
+This method can insert one or several rows.

 Examples for inserting one row: